hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 The main purpose of this feature, is to be able to intercept rest API calls, that gives back a JSON object of type `T`, and then substitute the response by another JSON object of type `T`, or substitute the HTTP response status by another one (for example subsitute an HTTP 200 by an HTTP 500, for chaos testing).

+Be careful to call the `onRequestTo(url).respondWith(response)` before navigating to the first page of the web site under test.

 ```js
 interface MockResponse<T> {
   status: number;